Strangways Springs

-Strangways Springs, Australia is located just off the Oodnadatta track, 39 kilometers south of William Creek.
+Strangways Springs is a significant mound springs complex in South Australia.
+It consists of a nearly two kilometer square area, full of hundreds of mound springs and soaks, surrounded by gibber plains.
+It is located just off the Oodnadatta track, 39 kilometers south of William Creek.
 It is on the traditional lands of the Arabana people who call it Pangki Warrunha.

-Strangways Springs is a significant mound springs complex, consisting of nearly two kilometer square area, full of hundreds of mound springs and soaks, surrounded by gibber plains.
 It is one of a series of similar formations that extend along the western edge of Kati Thanda (Lake Eyre) from Marree to Dalhousie Springs including Freeling Springs, and the Blanche Cup and the Bubbler in the Wabma Kadarbu Mound Springs Conservation Park, among others.

-In the 19th century, Strangways Springs was a pastoral property, one of eleven repeater station on Australia's Overland Telegraph Line and a stop on the Great Northern Railway.
+In the 19th century, Strangways Springs was a pastoral property, one of eleven repeater stations on Australia's Overland Telegraph Line and a stop on the Great Northern Railway.
 It was a critical part of the nation's communication system.

 Pangki Warrunha

 Pangki Warrunha is on the traditional lands of the Arabana people.
 It was created by Arabana ancestral figures Kurkari (the ancestral green snake) and Yurkunganku (the ancestral red belly black snake) when they made camp for the night in the dreamtime.
 The name means 'white ribs which aptly describes the sedimentary deposits around many of its mound springs.

 Archaeological excavations have found signs of human occupation to the immediate west of Pangki Warrunha dating back to 560–700 years before present.
 Well documented trade routes for red ochre from near Parachilna, grind stones from Sunny Creek on Anna Creek Station and pitchuri connect Pangki Warrunha to other sites in South Australia and the Northern Territory.
 Even after colonial contact, and significant disruptions to traditional patterns, the Arabana found ways to engage with these trade routes.
 According to historian Michael Duke, the Arabana employed cameleers to transport red ochre from the traditional mines in the south to their country, and later used the railways to move ochre.